Red Dead Redemption: Release and promotion

-An early trailer for an untitled Western project by Rockstar Games for PlayStation 3 was shown at Sony's E3 conference in May 2005; it was a technology demonstrate of RAGE, and theorized to be a sequel to Red Dead Revolver.
+An early trailer for an untitled Western project by Rockstar Games was shown at Sony's E3 conference in May 2005; it was a technology demonstration of RAGE for the PlayStation 3, and theorized to be a sequel to Red Dead Revolver.
 Rockstar officially announced Red Dead Redemption on February 3, 2009.
 The debut trailer was released on May 6, 2009, introducing the game's protagonist.
 The game received an extensive and expensive marketing campaign, during which Rockstar partnered with several companies and media outlets, including IGN, GameSpot, LoveFilm, Microsoft, and YouTube.
 To encourage pre-order sales, Rockstar collaborated with several retail outlets to provide pre-order bonuses, including exclusive in-game horses, outfits, and weapons.
 Rockstar also released a special edition of the game in special packaging, with a copy of the soundtrack.
 The game was exhibited at PAX East in late March 2010, with a 15–30 minute playable demonstration.
 Rockstar released a Facebook application, Red Dead Redemption: Gunslingers, in April 2010.
 The following month, Red Dead Redemption: The Man from Blackwater, a machinima short film directed by John Hillcoat, aired in the United States on the television network Fox.
 The game missed its original projected late 2009 and April 2010 release dates, pushed back to May 18, 2010, in North America, and May 21 internationally, citing the "optimal time frame" for release.

 Downloadable content (DLC) for the game was released following its launch, with focus on maps and game types suggested by the community.
 Outlaws to the End, released on June 22, 2010, added six cooperative side missions for multiplayer.
 Legends and Killers was released on August 10, 2010, and added multiplayer characters from Red Dead Revolver, as well as new map locations and a Tomahawk weapon.
 On September 21, 2010, Liars and Cheats added competitive multiplayer modes, minigames, characters, and a weapon.
 Hunting and Trading, released on October 12, 2010, added a jackalope to the game's world, and some additional outfits.
 Undead Nightmare adds a single-player campaign, set in a non-canonical, zombie apocalypse-themed alternate reality with ghost towns and cemeteries full of zombies, wherein John searches for a cure to the zombie outbreak.
 It was released on October 26, 2010, as DLC and in late November as a standalone expansion pack.
-Myths and Maverick released for free on September 13, 2011, adding additional characters and locations to the multiplayer.
+Myths and Mavericks released for free on September 13, 2011, adding additional characters and locations to the multiplayer.
 A Game of the Year Edition containing all downloadable content was released for both PlayStation 3 and Xbox 360 on October 11, 2011, in North America and on October 14, 2011, internationally.